 Mystical island

-Magic fountain
+Magic well

 Enchanted abbey